Complementary partnership · Swiss Made skeleton models · Les Brenets, Switzerland

 Credible continuation

-An existing base, chosen because it is the right one.
+An existing base, chosen because it serves the work.

 Kit reference points